 - Dampness as a result of building or HVAC system leaks

 - Contaminated air inside your building

-- Occupants exhibit shortness of breath, headaches, fatigue, cough, dry eyes, or fever
+- Occupants exhibit shortness of breath, headaches, fatigue, cough, or dry eyes

 Ask your facility’s occupants when their symptoms occur.
 Do the symptoms go away when occupants go home?
-If they do, then your IAQ may need improvement.
+If they do, then your air conditioning system might need improvement.

-A: Look for the signs listed above.
-If your building and its occupants exhibit those problems, reach out to your HVAC contractor.
-While there’s no single test that can diagnose poor IAQ in a building, your HVAC contractor can perform a walkthrough to examine your HVAC system’s condition.
-Then they can determine whether your HVAC system is contributing to poor air quality in your facility.
+Keep an eye out for the signs listed above.
+If your building and its occupants exhibit those symptoms, reach out to us.
+While no single test can diagnose poor air quality in a building, Service Unlimited can perform a walkthrough to examine your commercial HVAC system’s condition.
+Then we can determine whether your system is contributing to poor air quality in your facility.